 The BSIA campaigns on behalf of its members for better standards across the Industry and tighter regulations and laws to support their efforts to keep all of us safe.

 In fact, take a look at their latest opinion piece in this month’s Fire and Security Matters http://www.fsmatters.com/fly-tipping-security-bsia.
-It reiterates everything we have commented on above about the importance of consulting the experts and letting them sort out your site security.
+It reiterates everything we have commented on above about the importance of consulting the experts in vacant property services and letting them sort out your site security.